Farah Al Qasimi, General Behavior, 2020

 “I think it involves a kindred recognition.
 A quiet kind of acknowledgment of experiences or other unsayable kinds of sympathies.
 It’s knowing that some things don’t have to be said.
 Or written.
 Or for that matter read.”

 Sounds like a relief.
 Doesn’t it?
-Especially for people who are constantly expected to explain themselves.
+Especially for people who are constantly asked to explain themselves.

 Maybe, even, people like us?